ZKAW/Average-Calculator/README.md

 # Average calculator

-## Automatic average calculator working in nodeJS and ElectronJS.
+## Automatic average calculator working with nodeJS and ElectronJS.

 ### How to install